carlosantiagorojas/minimax-TicTacToe/README.md

 # Minimax algorithm for TicTacToe

-This is a simple and well documented implementation of the minimax algorithm with alpha-beta-pruning for the TicTacToe game in Python.
+This is a simple and well documented implementation of the minimax algorithm with alpha-beta pruning for the TicTacToe game in Python.
 The game allows a player to play against a computer opponent using this basic AI algorithm, which guarantees that the computer will either **WIN** or force a **DRAW**, try if you can beat it!

 ## How to Play